 470A-470D.
-The Engineer in the Technical Environment.
+Engineer in Technical Environment.
 (3 each) Lecture, three hours.
 Limited to Engineering Executive Program students.
 Theory and application of quantitative methods in analysis and synthesis of engineering systems for purpose of making management decisions.
 Optimization of outputs with respect to dollar costs, time, material, energy, information, and manpower.
 Case studies and individual projects.
 S/U or letter grading.

 471A-471B-471C.
-The Engineer in the General Environment.
+Engineer in General Environment.
 (3-3-1.5) Lecture, three hours (courses 471A, 471B) and 90 minutes (course 471C).
 Limited to Engineering Executive Program students.
 Influences of human relations, laws, social sciences, humanities, and fine arts on development and utilization of natural and human resources.
 Interaction of technology and society past, present, and future.
 Change agents and resistance to change.
 S/U or letter (471A) grading; In Progress (471B) and S/U or letter (471C) grading.

 472A-472D.
-The Engineer in the Business Environment.
-(3-3-3-1.5) Lecture, three hours (courses 472A, 472B, 472C) and 90 minutes (course 472D).
+Engineer in Business Environment.
+(3-3-3-1.5) Lecture, three hours (courses 472A, 472B, 472B) and 90 minutes (course 472D).
 Limited to Engineering Executive Program students.
-Language of business for the engineering executive.
+Language of business for engineering executive.
 Accounting, finance, business economics, business law, and marketing.
 Laboratory in organization and management problem solving.
 Analysis of actual business problems of firm, community, and nation, provided through cooperation and participation with California business corporations and government agencies.
 In Progress (472A, 472C) and S/U or letter grading (credit to be given on completion of courses 472B and 472D).

 473A-473B.
-Analysis and Synthesis of a Large-Scale System.
+Analysis and Synthesis of Large-Scale System.
 (3-3) Lecture, two and one-half hours.
 Limited to Engineering Executive Program students.
 Problem area of modern industry or government is selected as class project, and its solution is synthesized using quantitative tools and methods.
-Project also serves as laboratory in organization for a goal-oriented technical group.
+Project also serves as laboratory in organization for goal-oriented technical group.
 In Progress (473A) and S/U (473B) grading.

 495A.
 Teaching Assistant Training Seminar.
 (4) (Formerly numbered 495.)
 Seminar, four hours; outside study, eight hours.
 Preparation: appointment as teaching assistant.
 Limited to graduate engineering students.
 Seminar on communication of engineering principles, concepts, and methods, preparation, organization of material, presentation, use of visual aids, grading, advising, and rapport with students.
 S/U grading.
-(F)

-495B.
+M495B.
 Supervised Teaching Preparation.
-(2) Seminar, one hour.
-Required of all teaching assistants for Engineering Writing courses not exempt by appropriate departmental or program training.
-Training and mentoring, with focus on composition pedagogy, assessment of student writing, guidance of revision process, and specialized problems that may occur in engineering writing contexts.
+(2) (Same as English Composition M495E.)
+Seminar, two hours.
+Required of all teaching assistants for Engineering writing courses not exempt by appropriate departmental or program training.
+Training and mentoring, with focus on composition pedagogy, assessment of student writing, guidance of revision process, and specialized writing problems that may occur in engineering writing contexts.
 Practical concerns of preparing students to write course assignments, marking and grading essays, and conducting peer reviews and conferences.
 S/U grading.
 (F,W,Sp)

-495C.
+M495C.
 Supervised Teaching Preparation.
-(2) Seminar, one hour.
-Requisite: course 495B.
-Required of all teaching assistants for Engineering Writing courses not exempt by appropriate departmental or program training.
+(2) (Same as English Composition M495F.)
+Seminar, one hour.
+Requisite: course M495B.
+Required of all teaching assistants in their initial term of teaching Engineering writing courses.
 Mentoring in group and individual meetings.
-Continued focus on composition pedagogy, assessment of student writing, guidance of revision process, and specialized writing problems that may occur in disciplinary contexts.
+Continued focus on composition pedagogy, assessment of student writing, guidance of revision process, and specialized writing problems that may occur in engineering writing contexts.
 Practical concerns of preparing students to write course assignments, marking and grading essays, and conducting peer reviews and conferences.
 S/U grading.
-(F,W,Sp)